thenlabs/websocket-server/README.md

 # WebSocketServer

-A [WebSocket](https://en.wikipedia.org/wiki/WebSocket) server written in PHP.
+An asynchronous WebSocket server written in PHP.

 >If you like this project gift us a ⭐.